-Enter configuration option: 1 Return TCPIP Transport for DECnet and Pathworks Service Configuration Service is enabled on specific node.
+TCPIP Transport for DECnet and Pathworks Service Configuration

+Service is enabled on specific node.
 Service is stopped.

 TCPIP Transport for DECnet and Pathworks Service configuration options:

-1 - Disable service on this node

-[E] - Exit PWIP_DRIVER configuration
+- 1 Disable service on this node - [E] Exit PWIP DRIVER configuration

-3.3.7.1 Configuring and Enabling Kerberos Support
+3.4.7.1 Configuring and Enabling Kerberos Support

 To configure the TELNET service to support Kerberos, follow these steps.
-For more details about Kerberos features, including prerequisites and instructions for using Kerberos, see the HP TCP/IP Services for OpenVMS Management manual.
+For more details about Kerberos features, including prerequisites and instructions for using Kerberos, refer to the HP TCP/IP Services for OpenVMS Management manual.

-Before you begin the following steps, make sure the TELNET service is stopped.
+Note Before you begin the following steps, make sure the TELNET service is stopped.